Anil-Choudhary-1993/product_compare_app_using_react_hooks/README.md

-This project is created using React Hooks, React materail ui and this sample project is used to compare products attributes after selection them.
+This project is created using React Hooks, React material ui and this sample project is used to compare products using their attributes after user select the products.

 ## Available Scripts